-- 1. How men prepare themselves to be loved by someone? - 2.
-What are the two basic factors made Shoba de's father's married life successful? - 3.
+- 2. What are the two basic factors made Shoba de's father's married life successful? - 3.
 "If I try to tell her"- What do you think the speaker will tell the girl in the poem "Poor Girl". - 4.
-What do you think Jocobs means when she says any children she had would have to follow the condition of their mother"? - 1.
+What do you think Jocobs means when she says any children she had would have to follow the condition of their mother"? - 5.
 Why did Maria de la luz Cervantes go to Zaragoza?
 What happed to her on the way back?

-B. Answer any five of the following questions in a paragraph of about 100 words each: 5x6=30
+B. Answer any five of the following questions in a paragraph of about 100 words 5x6=30 each: